The New American-Jewish Songbook

-Known as the Jewish Historian for his video work with Jewish organizations and hundreds of Jewish families, Hal brings his talented Jewish radio programming skills to Chagigah.
-He has worked in radio upon his graduation from Boston University and lived the nomadic life of a radio DJ before he traded in his microphone for a video camera.
+Known as the Jewish Historian for his video work with Jewish organizations and his Legacy Videos for hundreds of Jewish families, Hal brings his talented Jewish radio programming skills to Chagigah.
+Hal worked in radio upon his graduation from Boston University and lived the nomadic life of a radio DJ before he traded in his microphone for a video camera.

 Joey Baron never imagined he would be doing what he is doing now.
 After all, he was a jazz and rock’n’roll fan who knew nothing about ‘Jewish music.”
 Eight years ago, he gave up the increasingly meaningless career as an advertising creative director to start the Boston Jewish Music Festival.
 Thanks to the recent merger of the Festival with the New Center, Joey is now the Artistic Director of the Jewish Arts Collaborative, perhaps the greatest job in the world.
 He’s also worked as a community organizer, a dorm director, a kite salesman, a flower deliverer, a teacher, and an Uber driver.
 Even when growing up in Mattapan, Joey has always been the guy who turned his friends on to his latest musical finds.

 Now, with Joey's Gems, he gets to share his finds with WERS listeners, near and far.

 Sabor Latino for Your Jewish Soul